SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

 5. After the task runs and the tests have passed, execute **npm link**.

+6. Change directories to `C:\Users\demouser\AppData\Roaming\npm`: **cd C:\Users\demouser\AppData\Roaming\npm**.

+7. Install the `iot-solutions` CLI with the following command: **npm install -g iot-solutions**.

-6. Sign into your Azure subscription by executing **pcs login**.
+8. Sign into your Azure subscription by executing **pcs login**.
 When prompted, browse to <https://aka.ms/devicelogin> and enter the provided code.
 This will generate an authentication token that is linked with the Azure CLI, after logging in.

     ![In the Device Login window, the code displays.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image15.png "Device Login window")

-7. After you have authenticated, and the web page indicates you can close the browser, switch back to the Command Prompt window and execute the following command for a basic deployment: **pcs**.
+9. After you have authenticated, and the web page indicates you can close the browser, switch back to the Command Prompt window and execute the following command for a basic deployment: **pcs**.

-8. Enter the information for each of the prompts that follow:
+10. Enter the information for each of the prompts that follow:

     a.
 Enter a **solution name**: type in a unique name for your solution.
 This will be your sub-domain as well as your new Azure Resource Group.